Browns’ playoff chances take hit with 23-16 loss to Jets

 EAST RUTHERFORD, N.J.
 (AP) — Baker Mayfield coughed up the ball — and the Cleveland Browns’ chances to wrap up a playoff spot.

-After a 23-16 loss to the New York Jets on Sunday, the Browns will need to beat the Pittsburgh Steelers next Sunday if they’re going to end the NFL’s longest playoff drought.
+After a 23-16 loss to the New York Jets on Sunday, the Browns will need to beat the Pittsburgh Steelers at home next Sunday if they’re going to end the NFL’s longest playoff drought.

+“I failed this team,” said Mayfield, who answered one question during his postgame Zoom call and left.
+“I put three balls on the ground, two of them that they recovered and the other on fourth down — just hold onto the damn ball.
+Plain and simple.
+I have to hold onto the damn ball.”

-On fourth-and-1 with 1:18 remaining and the short-handed Browns (10-5) driving for the potential tying score, Mayfield tried to push forward for the first down but lost the ball when Tarell Basham smacked into him.
+On fourth-and-1 with the short-handed Browns (10-5) driving for the potential tying score, Mayfield tried to push forward for the first down but lost the ball when Tarell Basham smacked into him.
 Kareem Hunt recovered, but by rule, Mayfield was the only one who could advance the ball — and the quarterback was short of the first down.

-The call was upheld by video review, and the Jets (2-13) sealed their second straight victory after an 0-13 start.
+The call was upheld by video review, and the Jets (2-13) got the ball with 1:18 left and sealed their second straight victory after an 0-13 start.

+“This one’s on me,” Mayfield reiterated.
+“But here’s the thing: This one is going to sting for a day or two.
+But we got the Steelers to win and get in.”

-It was a rough week for the Browns, who haven’t been in the postseason since 2002 and entered without seven players including Jarvis Landry and three other wide receivers, and rookie left tackle Jedrick Wills.
+It was a rough week for the Browns, who haven’t been in the postseason since 2002 and entered without seven players because of COVID-19 issues — including Jarvis Landry and three other wide receivers, and rookie left tackle Jedrick Wills.
 Cleveland had to call up several players from the practice squad and coach Kevin Stefanski ran a walk-through in a parking lot near the team’s hotel to get some of the new players up to speed on the game plan.

 Despite being short-handed, the Browns nearly erased a 20-3 deficit.
 But the Jets were able to hang on.

+“It had nothing to do with the guys we didn’t have,” Stefanski said.
+“We got flat-out beat, flat-out outcoached with the players we had, myself included.”

-Earlier in the fourth quarter, the Browns had third-and-6 from their 15 when Basham sacked Mayfield and knocked the ball out and John Franklin-Myers recovered, giving the Jets the ball at the Browns 17 with 3:14 left.
+Earlier in the fourth quarter, Cleveland had third-and-6 from its 15 when Basham sacked Mayfield and knocked the ball out and John Franklin-Myers recovered.
 Sam Ficken’s 34-yard field goal with 2:52 remaining gave New York a 23-16 lead.

 Ficken sent the ensuing kickoff out of bounds, giving Cleveland the ball at the 40.
 The Browns got down to the 16, until the defense came up big again to end it.

+“This team doesn’t have any quit in them,” Jets center Connor McGovern said.

 New York clinched the second overall pick in April’s draft.
-Jamison Crowder caught a touchdown pass and threw one to Braxton Berrios on a razzle-dazzle play, and Sam Darnold threw a touchdown pass to Chris Herndon.
+Jamison Crowder caught a touchdown pass and threw one to Braxton Berrios, and Sam Darnold was 16 of 32 for 175 yards, including TD passes to Crowder and Chris Herndon.

-After Cody Parkey kicked a 44-yard field goal on Cleveland’s second offensive possession, the Jets took a 7-3 lead with some rare razzle-dazzle with 34 seconds left in the opening quarter.
+The Jets took a 7-3 lead with some rare razzle-dazzle with 34 seconds left in the opening quarter.

 Ty Johnson took the handoff from Darnold and flipped the ball to Crowder, who rolled to his right and zipped a pass downfield to a wide-open Berrios — who had been lined up as the tailback — for a 43-yard touchdown.